ngduc/ez-react-form/README.md

 [![Screenshot](screenshot-types.png)](https://codesandbox.io/s/l5vxk5o7vq)

 - Shorthand syntax `<Field>Label | Placeholder | name</Field>` (yes, child is a string for convenience, props work too if you prefer that).
 Inspired by [Styled Component](https://github.com/styled-components/styled-components) literal string for CSS.
-- Render different form layouts: Bootstrap4, Spectre and more.
+- Render different `form layouts`: Bootstrap 4, Semantic UI, Spectre and more.
-- Compatible with formik.
+- Compatible with `formik`.
 This is built on top of formik and can be used together with it (for custom fields, etc.)

 ### 📖 Documentation

 [Change Log](/CHANGELOG.md)

-TODO:
+#### TODO:
-- Support: Material, Semantic UI and more.
+- Support more form layouts: Material, etc.
 - More field types: Date Range, etc.
 - (File a PR to request any feature, field type, etc.)